The best 10 day Scotland itinerary

 Travel time: The drive from Edinburgh to the Cairngorms takes about 2.5 hours via the A9, but it’s worth making a day of it with a few scenic stops along the way.

 Today, you’ll venture from Edinburgh into the wild beauty of the Cairngorms, Britain’s largest national park.
-Established in 2003 and covering an impressive 4,528 square kilometers (twice the size of the Lake District), the park is home to some of Scotland’s highest peaks and a quarter of the UK’s threatened species.
+Established in 2003 and covering an impressive 1,748 square miles (4,528 square kilometers), the park is home to some of Scotland’s highest peaks and a quarter of the UK’s threatened species.

-A slight detour near Crieff, Drummond Castle Gardens are worth a visit for their stunning French-style formal design.
-Dating back to 1630 and remodeled in 1830, they remain one of Britain’s finest examples of formal gardens.
+A slight detour near Crieff, Drummond Castle Yards is a great addition to any 10-day Scotland itinerary.
+Dating back to 1630 and remodeled in 1830, they remain one of Britain’s finest examples of formal yards.
 Fans of Outlander might recognize them as the filming location for Versailles.

 drummond-castle-gardens-scotland-shutterstock_297332750